becheng/pbi-azuredevops-poc/README.md

 - The same Power BI report is deployed to different workspaces.

 ## Setting up the Data Sources
 For this sample, we assume a *workspace-per-customer* approach and create three databases and three Power BI Service workspaces.
-The *My workspace* represents the development envirionment to build and test the report while the workspaces X and Y represents the production environments for customer X and Y respectively.
+The default *My workspace* represents the development envirionment to build and test the report while the workspaces X and Y represents the production environments for customer X and Y respectively.

 | Workspace | Datasoure |
 | -- | -- |